agravier/agravier.github.io/etc/notes/ci1-coursera/notes02.md

 But the market is a very efficient information processor, the reaction to news reflects the potential future revenue of the company.

-This is the **efficient markets hypothesis**: the market process information sufficiently rapidly to come to an equilibrium price that reflects the right value of the company.
+This is the **efficient markets hypothesis**: the markets process information sufficiently rapidly to come to an equilibrium price that reflects the right value of the company.

 The value of a company = number of shares \\(\times\\) price

-This hypothesis entails that we can't beat the market in that regard, and as investors, we can't exploit the difference between the true of a company and its market cap, because it's null.
+This hypothesis entails that we can't beat the market in that regard, and as investors, we can't exploit the difference between the value true of a company and its market cap, because it's null.

 ## The CPAM